• Skip to primary navigation

-The silk artificial daisy on the side has a crystal center that is securely sewn in place.
+The silk artificial daisy has a crystal center that is securely sewn to the side of the Bucket Hat.
 You will find a tutorial at the end of the pattern.

-I love the pink rows of mini popcorn’s.
+I love the pink rows of mini popcorn crochet stitches or “Nub Stitches”.
 This would look great using any other variegated yarn.
-Use the pattern below to make this easy to wear hat for you or someone special.
+The free crochet pattern is below for you to make this easy to wear hat for you or someone special.
+Sign Up For My Newsletter

 Yarn: